henrik242/OnAir/README.md

 This creates OnAir.app in `dist/`

-A proper `~/.onair.ini` needs to exist for OnAir.app to run, with the following:
+`~/.onair.ini` needs to exist for OnAir.app to send MQTT messages, with the following:

 ```
 [DEFAULT]